 - Crohn’s disease, an inflammatory disease of the intestines

 Do not drink alcohol during (and for one day after stopping) treatment with metronidazole.

 you are on a low sodium diet.

 Metronidazole may affect your developing baby if you are given it during pregnancy.

-You should discuss with your doctor the need for metronidazole treatment during pregnancy, and the possible risks and benefits of using metronidazole during pregnancy or breastfeeding.
+You should discuss with your doctor the need for metronidazole treatment during pregnancy, and the possible risks and benefits of using metronidazole during pregnancy.